iZettle/sdk-ios/README.md

  [![CocoaPods](https://img.shields.io/cocoapods/v/iZettleSDK.svg)](https://cocoapods.org/pods/iZettleSDK) [![CocoaPods](https://img.shields.io/cocoapods/p/iZettleSDK.svg)](https://cocoapods.org/pods/iZettleSDK)

-# iZettle SDK for iOS
+# Zettle SDK for iOS

-The iZettle SDK makes it possible to accept card payments with an iZettle card reader from any iOS app.
+The Zettle SDK makes it possible to accept card payments with a Zettle card reader from any iOS app.
 When triggered, it will display a screen over the host application where all interaction takes place.
 It is designed to be easy to implement and use.

 ## Main features

-- Take card payments with an iZettle card reader.
+- Take card payments with a Zettle card reader.
 - Refund card payments.
 - Receive information about a payment.
-- Login/logout of iZettle accounts and simple switching between multiple accounts.
+- Login/logout of Zettle accounts and simple switching between multiple accounts.
 - Settings screen where the user can handle card readers and access help and support.

 ## Limitations

-- The SDK will only work on markets where iZettle is operating, please visit [iZettle.com](https://www.izettle.com) for more information.
+- The SDK will only work on markets where Zettle is operating, please visit [Zettle.com](https://www.zettle.com) for more information.
 - It does not currently support other payment methods than cards.

 ## Contents